umee-network/umee/price-feeder/README.md

 module and [oracle-feeder](https://github.com/terra-money/oracle-feeder).
 The core differences are as follows:

-- All exchange rates are quoted in USD or USD stablecoins.
+- All exchange rates must be quoted in USD or USD stablecoins.
 - No need or use of reference exchange rates (e.g. Luna).
 - No need or use of ToBin tax.
 - The `price-feeder` combines both `feeder` and `price-server` into a single